bozonx/squidlet/doc/squidletctl.md

 * --name uses only if group config is specified and selects a host config from group config
 * --force - it runs `npm install`
+* --user - owner of files which will be written
+* --user - group of files which will be written
 * --ioset=localhost:8089 - connect to ioSet of remote host.
 You should allow it in this host
 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
   If group config is specified you should specify a host name (--name argument)